ErikEJ/erikej.github.io/_drafts/2026-04-xx-sqlprojects-rule-manager.md

 If you're not familiar with the extension, SQL Database Project Power Tools is a free, open-source Visual Studio (and SSMS) extension that enhances your experience when working with SQL Server database projects.
 Key features include:

+- **Templates** - for Visual Studio, project and item templates to get you started quickly.
 - **Database Import** — Import an existing database schema into your project, automatically generating all necessary SQL scripts organized by object type
 - **Visual Schema Compare** — Compare your project with a database to see what needs to be deployed, or compare a database with your project to update your files
-- **Static Code Analysis** — Find potential issues before deployment using 140+ rules covering design, naming, performance, and security
+- **Static Code Analysis** — Find potential issues before deployment using 150+ rules covering design, naming, performance, and security
 - **E/R Diagrams** — Generate Mermaid diagrams showing relationships between your tables, perfect for documentation
 - **Table Data Scripting** — Generate INSERT statements for seed data
 - **dacpac Explorer** — Browse the contents of your built .dacpac files directly in Solution Explorer